CASC-Lang/CASC-doc/README.md

 ## Function

+> To actually declare functions, you'll have to declare it in [Impl](#impl) block.

-Similar to Kotlin's (or V Lang) function, you declares a function like below:
+Similar to Kotlin's (or V Lang) function, you declare a function like below:

 ```rust
 fn add(a: i32, b: i32): i32 {